ray-creations/ray-social-feeds-for-twitter/readme.txt

 *   Also, whenever you save the plugin settings page, the tweets cache is automatically cleared to reflect the changes made.
 And new tweets are fetched from Twitter again.

+*   Shortcodes automatically refresh when you make changes to them or the page on which they exist.

 *   Dedicated Styling tab to control the looks of different Tweet components.

 *   Our Twitter plugin **supports extended tweets** and fetches the complete tweet from Twitter.